isc-projects/bind9/doc/notes/notes-9.18.9.rst

 - Previously, BIND failed to start on Solaris-based systems with hundreds of CPUs.
 This has been fixed. :gl:`#3563`

+- When a DNS resource record's TTL value was equal to the resolver's configured :any:`prefetch` "eligibility" value, the record was erroneously not treated as eligible for prefetching.
+This has been fixed. :gl:`#3603`

 Known Issues
 ~~~~~~~~~~~~